Sean’s Vinh Guide

 Midori – It’s healthy and delicious Asian fusion.

-Han Quoc Quan – A Korean place.
+Han Quoc Quan – It’s a great Korean place.
+I recommend the beef mushroom noodle stew.

 Shogun Japanese Street BBQ – It’s inside City Hub.